zhyun-pivotal/gpdb6_install/README.md

-# gpdb6_install
+# User Guide
-(last update date : 2022/02/16)
+- last update date : 2022/02/16
-Tip : If same file is in this folder, you should choose the latest file.
+- Tip : If same file is in this folder, you should choose the latest file.

 ------------------------------------------------------------------------------------------
 # A. GPDB Install SOP 사용법